NielsLeenheer/WebHidBarcodeScanner/README.md

 # WebHidBarcodeScanner

-This is an library that allows you to use a Honeywell (and perhaps other manufacturers) barcode scanners in HID mode using WebHID.
+This is an library that allows you to use a Honeywell, Zebra or DataLogic (and perhaps other manufacturers) barcode scanners in HID POS mode using WebHID.

 <br>